-The old farming society followed the age-old rhythm of the day.
-People adapted to the landscape they lived in – the changing of the seasons – and the flow of the working day.
+The old Norwegians followed the rhythm of the day, they adapted to the landscape they lived in and the changing of the seasons.

 The daylight and the weather were natural restrictions – and the people had no option but to obey.
 There was a time for work – and a time for rest.